dirkjanvw/MoGAAAP/README.md

 ### Q: A job that uses singularity fails for no apparent reason
 A: This is likely due to missing environment variables for Singularity/Apptainer.
-See the note under [Install dependencies](#install-dependencies) for more information on which environment variables need to be set.
+See the note under [Install MoGAAAP](#install-mogaaap) for more information on how to set these environment variables.

 ### Q: Report HTML cuts off the top of the page
-A: This is a known issue of the Snakemake report HTML.
+A: This is a known issue of the Snakemake report HTML that should only happen when running MoGAAAP manually with `snakemake`.
+The wrapper `MoGAAAP` command should not have this issue.
 The current workaround is to run:
 ```bash
 sed -E 's/([^l]) h-screen/\1/g' report.html > report_fixed.html